 H1.
 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2008-2009 academic year (see the next item below), use the 2008-2009 academic year's CDS Question B1 cohort.)
+(Note: If the data being reported are final figures for the 2009-2010 academic year (see the next item below), use the 2009-2010 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column.
 (For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

-Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: 2009-2010 estimated or 2008-2009 final

-Which needs-analysis methodology does your institution use in awarding institutional aid?
-(Formerly H3) Federal methodology (FM)
+Indicate the academic year for which data are reported for items H1 , H2 , H2A , and H6 below: Which needs-analysis methodology does your institution use in awarding institutional aid?
+(Formerly H3) Federal methodology (FM) Both FM and IM